-Apple Cider is one of my favorite parts of fall, and it is great combined in this twist on the classic cocktail!
+Apple Cider is one of our favorite parts of fall, and it is great combined in this twist on the classic cocktail!
 We love Manhattan cocktail variations like this one!

 Every year we take a trip down to Nebraska City to one of of our local orchards where we meet the grandparents and let the boys explore the orchard and pick their own apples.
 We make a day of it, eating lunch in the apple barn where they sort the apples fresh from the trees into bags and pass a bunch onto the cider presses.
 Seeing the sorting process and cider presses in action are always a highlight of the trip, especially when we can try the cider just minutes after being bottled.
 Having fresh cider in our house always inspires new cocktails, one of which is the Apple Cider Manhattan, a classic combination of apple cider and whiskey together.

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

 The Apple Cider Manhattan is a fun fall twist on the classic Manhattan, adding in some of that fresh apple cider we had seen being pressed at Kimmel Orchard in Nebraska City just hours before.
 The apple cider adds a sweet tart fall flavor to the cocktail, a flavor that works really well with the whiskey we used.
 The apple cider also adds a nice caramel color that makes for a very attractive drink.

 We stayed true to the original Manhattan by adding in a bit of sweet vermouth, which adds a nice complex herbal note and slight hint of bitterness.
 The vermouth pulls out some of the spice notes in the whiskey, which is probably why the folks who originally mixed up the Manhattan paired these two spirits up!